How to Talk About Your Job Search

 Reluctance to craft a clear job search message can often leave you fumbling through conversations, leaving out key points, and starting with that backstory.

-I recently attended Vicki Lind’s free job search workshop, held the first Friday of every month.
-The class forced me to practice my basic message with a group of people.
+I once attended Vicki Lind’s free job search workshop, and the class forced me to practice my basic message with a group of people.
 I realized then how beneficial it is to have something crafted.
 Of course, how you deliver your message will depend on the person you are talking with.
 At the very least, have a list of bullet points to reference in your head, to make sure you hit the highlights.

 3. Be specific